 Vilnius has many options for tourist to choose from when it comes to accommodation.
-There are AirBnBs for those who prefer an apartment style, a classic hotel room is right at the Old Town, and for those who want to stay on the budget side, there are affordable hostels in Vilnius too that are well-located.
+There are AirBnBs for those who prefer an apartment-style, a classic hotel room is right at the Old Town, and for those who want to stay on the budget side, there are affordable hostels in Vilnius too that are well-located.

-Here are the things to do in Vilnius, attractions that you must not miss, food to taste in restaurants that are top-notch in prices and taste, and of course, never leave without checking out Vilnius' nightlife.
+Here are the cool things to do in Vilnius, attractions that you must not miss, food to taste in restaurants that are top-notch in prices and taste, and of course, never leave without checking out Vilnius’ nightlife.

 For the wanderlust who loves to immerse in the Vilnian art culture, exploring the Bohemian and art district of Uzupis is a good starting point.
-The once dangerous neighborhood and red light district has transformed into a thriving home for the city’s creative community.
+The once dangerous neighbourhood and red light district has transformed into a thriving home for the city’s creative community.

 cafes and restaurants with artisanal selections of burgers, pastries, and craft beer.